Archives for 2011

 HBO have launched Connect, a new platform that aggregates various behaviours around their main shows.
 Built by Red Interactive, its a really slick package with a range of views on social media activity around the shows, including ‘Pulse’, which is a real time visualisation of tweets, etc; Feeds for each show, Visualizers of conversation threads;

 The Storythings Podcast is launching an irregular series of podcasts featuring talks, interviews and discussion with some of the best creative talent working across Film, TV, Theatre, Games, Art and beyond.
 The first podcast is a recording of renowned documentary film-maker Adam Curtis, talking at The Story conference in February 2011.
 In this talk, Curtis

 This is a lovely design research project – illustrating theories from quantum physics about possible parallel universes, this machine prints out alternate versions of your life.
 It uses Yahoo search and a series of inbuilt narratives to randomly generate versions of who you might be.
 Its a lovely piece of storytelling, and a great way

 Storythings was one of the guests with Richard Sambrook and Luke McKay from Edelman on their Social Entertainment Podcast this week.
 It was a really interesting conversation, covering social media, storytelling, why we hate the terms ‘transmedia’ and ‘gamification’ but love ‘frothing’, and why making TV will never be easy ever again.

-Storythings will be at the Games for Change Festival and various work meetings in the US from June 19th 2011.
+Matt Locke from Storythings will be at various work meetings and conferences in the US from June 19th 2011.
 It would be great to meet up with other people doing interesting story-related projects.
 If you’d like to meet up, or you’d like us to talk about Storythings at your company or event, please get in touch.